RocketeerEatingEggs/IFFMOD/README.md

 A command line tool for removing the info.

 ### IFFMODall.py
 A gui tool for adding and removing the info.
+This is for if you don't care and want all of it.

 ## Requirements
 This code requires Python 3.10.x to run.